 On balance, we think it is more likely that the combination of trade-war resolution and policy stimulus will see the global economy recover in 2020.
 The asymmetry of the different outcomes—bear market versus limited upside—keeps us cautious until there is more clarity on the trade and stimulus outlook.

 Asset class preferences

 - We have an underweight preference for U.S. equities, driven by expensive valuation and cycle concerns around the trade-war escalation, fading fiscal stimulus and yield curve inversion.
 We’re broadly neutral on non-U.S. developed equities.
+UK equities offer good value as demonstrated by the 5% dividend yield.
 Valuation in Japan is slightly positive and neutral in Europe.
-Both should benefit from stimulus in China which will help bolster export demand.
+Both should benefit from eventual China policy stimulus, which would help bolster export demand.

-- We like the value offered by emerging markets equities.
-Regional central banks are easing policy and emerging markets will benefit from China stimulus.
-It is, however, at near-term risk from the trade-war escalation and the disruption in global supply chains.
+- We like the value offered by emerging markets (EM) equities.
+Regional central banks are easing policy and EM markets will benefit from China stimulus.
+EM markets are, however, at near-term risk from the trade-war escalation and the disruption in global supply chains.
 Near-term caution is warranted.

-- The Japanese yen is our preferred currency.
-It’s undervalued and has safe-haven appeal if the trade war escalates.
-The U.S. dollar could weaken once the Fed eases.
-The main beneficiaries would be emerging markets currencies.
-The euro and British sterling are undervalued.
-Sterling, which has more upside potential than the euro, will be volatile around the Brexit uncertainty but should rebound if the UK’s new Prime Minister can secure a deal with Europe, or if a second referendum is called.
+- The Japanese yen continues to be our preferred currency.
+It’s still undervalued despite this year’s rally and has safe-haven appeal if the trade war escalates.
+A resolution to the trade war could see the U.S. dollar weaken, given its counter-cyclical tendency.
+Sterling is very undervalued, but likely to be volatile around Brexit uncertainty and a potential general election before year-end.
+Sterling should rebound if Prime Minister Boris Johnson can secure a deal with Europe, or if a second referendum is called.